 Performance Designs Sabre 150:

-I purchased a new PD Sabre 150 (original Sabre, not the Sabre 2) that nearly always opened quite hard, as many Sabres seem to do.
+Around 1991 I had purchased a new PD Sabre 150 (original Sabre, not the Sabre 2) that nearly always opened quite hard, as many Sabres seem to do.
 It seemed that many people had no problems whatsoever with hard openings on this particular canopy model (not particularly related to size) but occasionally someone would get one that opened unacceptably hard on most jumps, and eveything that they tried would not slow down the opening.
 This seemed to be the case with the Sabre 150 that I got.
 I discussed the problem with John LeBlanc of PD and even had him pack this canopy for me at the World Freefall Convention when we were both there, but even this pack job changed the opening very little.

 Around this time, many people were purchasing Sabres and some were having hard openings no matter what they tried.
 This was also around the time that John LeBlanc published the document about hard openings, because it was believed that many of the problems people were having were due to errors in packing.
 I knew that this was not the case with my packing, so after dealing with two different zero-porosity canopies that opened much faster than I wanted, I decided to try to find another solution.